 Basra Pearl Gemstones

-Cultured pearl farming involves infusing freshwater molluscs with an irritant to simulate pearl secretion.
-Cultured pearl gemstones are essentially the same as natural ones, and have helped to enhance the popularity of the modern pearl.
+Cultured pearls farming involves infusing freshwater molluscs with an irritant to simulate pearl secretion.
+Cultured Pearl Gemstones are essentially the same as natural ones, and have helped to enhance the popularity of the modern pearl.
 There are many kinds of pearls, and south sea pearls and basra pearls are considered the best and the largest the world over.
 White, yellow and golden south sea pearls are the eternal favourite, and can be worn with a variety of jewellery, rings and stones.
 Wholesale production and marketing of south sea pearls is a near-Chinese venture today; though other countries have also taken it up.

-Before Buying Basra Pearls
+Before Buying Basra Pearl Gemstones:

 Indian Name: Moti